OpenVoiceOS/skill-template-repo/readme.md

   - run codecov
   - run unit tests
   - run license tests if requirements.txt changes
-  - run build tests
+  - run plugin tests
-- on commit to master
+- on commit to dev
-  - run unit tests
-  - run license tests
-  - run build tests
+  - auto translate resource files
 - manually trigger one of the workflows for major/minor/build/alpha release in the actions tab
   - increase package version
   - generate changelog